Smart Consumers Ask Questions and Educate Themselves

 4. What size generator do you recommend?

 For a whole home with no load shed, a 20kw generator is sufficient.
 Smaller homes with limited loads can get by with a smaller unit.
 A larger home may need a 40kw generator.
 Units from big box stores are 12-13kw, so most homes will going with a generator of this size will require load shedding.
-Homes with lots of gas appliances can get by with smaller sizes.
+On the other hand, homes with lots of gas appliances can get by with smaller sizes.

 5. Does that run the whole house, including heat and air conditioning?

-Our recommended sizes will run the entire home including HVAC, so your family with be safe and comfortable in the event of a power outage.
+Our recommended sizes will run the entire home including HVAC.
+That way, your family with be safe and comfortable in the event of a power outage.

 6. What does the generator look like?